 The most dangerous mistake an email marketer can make is to consider email marketing as a one-way communication channel.
 That’s DANGEROUS.

 As an email marketer, your job does not end with sending out a couple of emails to a long list of subscribers.
 Rather, your job has just begun!
 Your email subscribers did opt-in to receive emails from you, but that was just the starting of the whole email subscriber’s lifecycle.
-Infact, this is just the part where marketing automation aided with email marketing starts to function.
+In fact, this is just the initial time of email subscriber service where marketing automation aided with email marketing starts to function.

 Marketing Automation and Email Subscriber Lifecycle